opencog/atomspace/opencog/persist/storage/README.md

 * `PostgresStorageNode` -- connect to a Postgres backend
 * `RocksDBStorageNode` -- connect to a RocksDB backend
-* `CogserverStorageNode` -- connect to a Cosgserver backend
+* `CogserverStorageNode` -- connect to a CogServer backend

 General information about the `storage_types.script` file can be found in the `opencog/atoms/atom_types` directory.